-An IAM policy is JSON-based access policy language to manage permissions to bucket resources.
-The policy Stitch provides is an auto-generated policy unique to the specific bucket you entered in the setup page.
+An IAM policy is JSON-based access policy language to manage permissions to Intacct resources.

-For more info about the top-level permissions the Stitch IAM policy grants, click the link below.
+For more info about the permissions the auto-generated policy Stitch IAM policy grants, click the link below.

 Allows for the retrieval of objects from Amazon S3.

 Allows for the retrieval of metadata from an object without returning the object itself.